arymehta/Scribe/README.md

 ```
 !*.py
 ```
-will exclude all python files even if they are included by default
+will exclude all Python files, even if they are included by default

 This allows the user to have complete controll over what goes for document generation and what dosent.
 We hope this provides the user with enough flexibility and controll over the bot functions!